Ildarik/100-days-of-code/log.md

 **Today's Progress**: Debugged express session issue again.

 **Thoughts**: There are many ways to solve problems.
 F.e., to try another approach

+## Day 71: February 12, 2020 Wednesday

+**Today's Progress**: Built frontend and served as static on server.
+Fixed routing issue

+**Thoughts**: Get hands dirty with completely new knowledge